 Neurology appointments are scheduled upon referral from your pet's primary care veterinarian or recommendation from another PVSEC doctor or department.
 Appointments are generally scheduled Monday - Saturday mornings.
 Diagnostics and treatments are normally scheduled for the afternoon of the same day as the initial consultation, but may also be scheduled for the following day.

 Your pet's initial appointment will last approximately 45 minutes.
 Food should be withheld after 8:00 PM the night before the appointment.
 Water should be withheld after 8:00 AM the morning of the appointment.
 Please bring your pet's current medications and previous x-rays to the initial exam to assist in the doctor's diagnosis.
+For your convenience, forms may be downloaded and completed in advance:

 HOURS: Monday - Friday 8:30 AM - 6:00 PM and Saturday 8:30 AM - 5:00 PM.